• Skip to main content

 Instructions

 • Preheat oven to 180°C/160°C fan.
 Grease a 20cm cake tin.
 Line the base with baking paper.
 Reserve 30g blackberries.
 Place the remaining blackberries and tablespoon caster sugar and the bay leaf in a saucepan over medium heat.
-Bring to a simmer.
-Cook for 5 mins or until the mixture thickens a little.
+Bring to a simmer, cook for 5 mins or until the mixture thickens a little.
 Set aside to cool completely.
-Once cool move the bay leaf.
+Once cool remove the bay leaf.

 • Combine the flour, ground almond and cinnamon, set to one side.